Last updated on .

 Visiting Maiden’s Tower

-Boats to the island leave from the pier in front of Ziraat Bank in Karaköy on the European side.
-They run roughly every 90 minutes starting at 9:30am and cost 75₺ (as of September 2024).
-You can also catch a boat from the Salacak pier in Üsküdar, which is about a ten-minute walk south of the Üsküdar ferry terminal.
+Boats to the island leave from the pier in front of the Ziraat Bank building in Karaköy.
+They run roughly every 90 minutes starting at 9:30am.
+You can also catch a boat from Salacak pier in Üsküdar, which is about a ten-minute walk south of the Üsküdar ferry terminal.
 They run starting at 10am.
-The boats have limited capacity, so be prepared to wait if there are many people.
+The boats have limited capacity, so be prepared to wait for a later departure if tickets sell out.
 Once at the island, visitors are free to take their time and return to shore on any later boat.

 Salacak Pier in Üsküdar, Istanbul, Turkey